ReactFinland/site/pages/blog/2019-01-08_GraphQL-Finland-2018-Conference-Videos-8656a801c631.md

 #### Conclusion

 The [videos are also available as a YouTube playlist](https://www.youtube.com/playlist?list=PLVSuvWb4Q2Y7oxwvpzlwFxAO6IbIjMDgB) in case you wish to watch them in row.
 I think we managed to attract a diverse range of speakers and topics and it shows in the talks.

-> It’s a good chance to [get an early bird ticket for React Finland 2019 (24–26.04)](https://react-finland.fi/#tickets), the sister conference of GraphQL Finland.
-We also have combos (workshop+conference) available for those wanting a deep dive.